EkeminiAugustine/Introduction-to-GitHub-/README.md

 ## Conclusion
 GitHub has become one of the largest coding communities, providing a wide range of benefits.
 GitHub can integrate with platforms and services such as Google Cloud, Amazon, and Code Climate to track your projects and changes, and can highlight syntax in several programming languages.
-If you are working on an exciting project, GitHub is the platform to be.
+If you are working on an exciting project, GitHub is the platform to.